Skip Navigation

 Educational Services LIFE provides:

-• Alternate test format(s), alternate test site, books on tape or online, enlarged print, extended time, writing on standardized test booklets, oral testing, preferential seating, scribing, skeletal notes, sensory breaks, technology, other
+• Alternate test format(s), alternate test site, books on tape or online, enlarged print, extended time, writing on standardized test booklets, oral testing, preferential seating, skeletal notes, sensory breaks, technology, other

 • Modifications: The curriculum is modified or adjusted to meet the student’s cognitive level and therefore, does NOT meet college preparatory requirements.